 CSUN Housing Shuttle

 The Housing Shuttle Bus operates Monday through Thursday from 7:00am to 10:00pm, and on Friday from 7:00am to 4:30pm.
-At 5:30pm, Monday through Thursday, the route is adjusted to accommodate the Housing gate closure.
+The Housing Shuttle does not operate holidays or during the summer, winter, or spring break periods.

 Location of Stops

 For convenience, the Daytime Housing Shuttle stops are located at the following places: